-Real-time workloads often have both self-suspending tasks and computational tasks (which do not suspend) co-exist.
+A common case for real-time workloads is that both selfsuspending tasks and computational tasks (which do not suspend) co-exist.
 To reflect this, we let τ^s (τ^e) denote the set of self-suspending (computational) tasks in τ .
 Also, we let n_s (n_e) denote the number of self-suspending (computational) tasks in τ .